databendlabs/databend-docs/docs/en/developer/00-drivers/03-jdbc.md

 // For merge into just replace the copyIntoSql.
 ```
 :::tip
-1. Because the select, copy inot, merge into are query type SQL, they will return a ResultSet object, you must call rs.next() before accessing the data.
-Otherwise, the query may be canceled.
-If you do not want get the result, you can call while(r.next(){}) to iterate over the result set.
+Because the SQL commands such as SELECT, COPY INTO, and MERGE INTO return a ResultSet object, it is necessary to call rs.next() before accessing the data.
+Failure to do so may result in the query being canceled.
+If you don't intend to retrieve the results, you can iterate over the ResultSet using a while loop (while (r.next()){}) to avoid this issue.
-2. For other SQL such as create/drop table non-query type SQL, you can call statement.execute() directly.
 :::